quantum-kite/kite/docs/tutorial/calculation.md

 * `#!python direction`
   : direction along which the conductivity is calculated (longitudinal: `#!python 'xx'`, `#!python '*yy'`, transversal: `#!python 'xy'`, `#!python 'yx'`)
 * `#!python temperature`
-  : temperature used in Fermi Dirac distribution that is used for the calculation of optical and DC conductivities.
+  : temperature of the Fermi Dirac distribution that is used for the calculation of optical and DC conductivities.
     If $eV$ is used as unit for the `#!python energy`, the `#!python temperature` has the units of Kelvin.
     Internally, the `#!python temperature` is converted to $eV$ through Boltzmann's constant $k_b$.
     To define the `#!python temperature` in arbitrary units, specify the quantity $K_b * T$, which has units of energy.
 * `#!python num_points`
-  : number of points in the energy axis that is going to be used by the post-processing tool to output the density of states.
+  : number of points in the energy axis that is used by the post-processing tool to output the density of states.
 * `#!python special`
   : simplified form of nonlinear optical conductivity hBN example
 * `#!python energy`